 The symptoms of Parkinson’s disease develop gradually.
 They often start with a slight tremor in one hand and a feeling of stiffness in the body.
 Over time, other symptoms develop, and some people can experience dementia.

-Here are some early signs of Parkinson’s disease:
+Some early signs of Parkinson’s disease may include:

-- Facial expression: This can become fixed, due to changes in the nerves that control facial muscles.
+- fixed facial expressions due to changes in the nerves that control face muscles

 - mood changes, including depression